 Demonstrators will feature in IDLES as verification tools for the programme’s modelling work, as teaching instruments and as a means of communicating more widely about energy systems.

-As part of the IDLES outreach programme the Wattown demonstrator has been updated by researchers and students of Imperial College.
+As part of the IDLES outreach programme the Wattown demonstrator has been built by researchers and students of Imperial College.
 Wattown is an interactive model of energy supply and demand in a town of the near future, showing electricity supply and storage options.
 It is a great tool to illustrate integration of renewable energy sources such as solar and wind, and the installation of new technologies into the national grid for energy storage.
-The demonstrator will be used at the Great Exhibition Road Festival 2019 and for other outreach activities on campus
+The demonstrator has been used at events such as the Great Exhibition Road Festival, Imperial Lates and at outreach activities on campus.